Scripter17/url-cleaner/README.md

 Explicit non-consent to URL spytext.

-Often when a website/app gives you a URL to share to a friend, that URL contains a unique identifier that, when your friend clicks on it, tells the website that you were the one who sent them that URL.
-I call this "spytext", as it's text that allows spyware to do spyware things such as telling the united states federal government you associate with wrongthinkers.

-Because of the ongoing human rights catastrophes intentionally enabled by spytext, it is basic decency to remove it before you send a URL, and basic opsec to remove it when you recieve a URL.
+## Spytext?

+Spytext is text that enables spyware to work.
+For URLs, spytext usually takes the form of query parameters like `utm_source=twitter` on any website or `?t=...&si=...` on twitter.

+The purpose of spytext in URLs is to allow websites to know who sent which URLs to who.
+If your friend clicks a tweet you sent them and neither of you removed the spytext, congratulations!
+Twitter now knows you're friends, and soon so will your government.

+If you are not already aware of why you should not let companies or your government know who you associate with, then I am so sorry but you are not ready for what's coming.

+## Why this URL Cleaner?

+There are many projects that clean URLs.
+Most adblockers have some basic URL cleaning built in.

+The problem with adblockers is that they exist only in the browser, and the problem with all the other tools I've found is they are extremely inadequate.

-URL Cleaner is designed to make this as comprehensive, fast, and easy as possible.
-With the priorities mostly in that order.
+URL Cleaner is designed to be as comprehensive, flexible, and fast as possible, with the priorities mostly in that order.

-# Why specifically this URL cleaner?

-URL Cleaner, not to be confused with the many other projects called URL Cleaner or the genre of projects that clean URLs, is comically versatile.

-With if-then-else, switch case, and loop-until-no-change control flow, [PSL](https://publicsuffix.org) powered subdomain/domain middle/domain suffix parts, constructing strings from both the cleaner's params and the URL, setting arbitrary parts of the URL to those strings, regex, base64, and HTTP requests, basically every URL you could ever want to clean is cleanable.

-Despite how complex it is, URL Cleaner is very fast!
-On my Lenovo Thinkpad T460S from 2016, ten thousand amazon product listing URLs can be cleaned in under 40 milliseconds using the bundled cleaner.
-And that's the CLI program reading from a file and writing the cleaned URLs to `/dev/null`.
+URL Cleaner's engine, URL Cleaner Engine:

+- Is just a normal Rust crate, and so can be integrated into almost anything.
+See the [frontends](#frontends) below.
+- Is incredibly fast, cleaning 10 thousand amazon product listing URLs in less than 40 milliseconds on a thinkpad T460S from 2016.
+- Supports using profiles to give names to sets of toggles, enabling frontends to only have to compute the toggles once.
+- Doesn't use regex and glob for everything.

+URL Cleaner also comes bundled with a cleaner called the Bundled Cleaner, which:

+- Does all the normal tracking parameter removal.
+- Handles redirects.
+- Finds ways to skip steps in redirect chains.
+- Caches every step in redirect chains.

 ## Frontends